On the whole, data has shown that pregnancy can be protective against aging-related ailments such as cardiovascular disease and cancer.

 However, that doesn’t mean they will die 11 years earlier than women without children, noted Anna Pollack, PhD, a researcher at George Mason University in Virginia.

 Her team examined telomeres, which are parts of DNA that are on the tips of our chromosomes.
-Some studies have linked shorter telomeres with impaired health and longevity.
+Some have linked shorter telomeres with impaired health and longevity.

 This latest study indicates that having more children increases cellular aging — also known as the life history theory (LHT).

-This is in contrast with a 2016 study on 75 women that found those who had more children had longer telomeres.
+This is in contrast with a 2016 on 75 women that found those who had more children had longer telomeres.

 Shorter telomeres, shorter life?